nytrobound/free-ssl/README.md

 The script will guide you through the installation process.<br>

 ## Renew Let's Encrypt certificate
-`renewssl.sh` checks the expiring date of your certificate and renew it, if the expiration date is less than 30 days.
+`renewssl.sh` checks the expiry date of your certificate and renews it if the expiration date is less than 30 days.
 However, you will need to add a cronjob with `crontab -e` to automatically execute the script.<br>

 Make sure to replace **$SSLUSER** with the username you ran the script on!<br><br>